Dizzzmas/sst-url-shortener-go-sdk/README.md

-# Sst URL Shortener Go API Library
+# sst-url-shortener-go-sdk

 <a href="https://pkg.go.dev/github.com/Dizzzmas/sst-url-shortener-go-sdk"><img src="https://pkg.go.dev/badge/github.com/Dizzzmas/sst-url-shortener-go-sdk.svg" alt="Go Reference"></a>

+Project this SDK is for: [sst-url-shortener](https://github.com/Dizzzmas/sst-url-shortener)

-The Sst URL Shortener Go library provides convenient access to [the Sst URL Shortener REST API](https://docs.sst-url-shortener.com) from applications written in Go.
+The SST URL Shortener Go library provides convenient access to the SST URL Shortener REST API from applications written in Go.
 The full API of this library can be found in [api.md](api.md).

 It is generated with [Stainless](https://www.stainlessapi.com/).